How Much Meat Per Person For BBQ Orders?

 No one really needs an excuse to order mouthwatering BBQ.
 But if you want one, not only is the month of May National BBQ Month, but National BBQ Day falls on May 16 this year, which is why a lot of our catering customers are treating their teams to a celebratory barbecue meal.
-Of course, this naturally leads to the question, “How much BBQ should I order per person?”
+Of course, this naturally leads to the question, “How much meat per person for BBQ orders?”

 The question is more complicated than it may seem at first glance, so we decided to take it to the experts.
 We asked some of our top barbeque catering partners for guidance on how much barbeque per person you should plan for when ordering for a group.